-Over a month ago, I published an article that talked about whether or not we should pay off our mortgage early.
-We are getting to a point where we will max out our retirement accounts (401k, Roth IRA's) and will have a significant amount of extra cash every month.
+Over a month ago, I published an article discussing whether we should pay off our mortgage early.
+We are getting to a point where we will max out our retirement accounts (401k, Roth IRA's) and have a significant amount of extra cash every month.

 We are trying to figure out if we should focus on paying off our mortgage early or invest in the stock market.

 I suggest taking a look at that article for background on the different options we are considering.
 Here is a summary of the three options:

 - Option #1: Pay the minimum amount of $1,525 on our mortgage and invest the rest into index funds.
 This amount doesn't include insurance or taxes.

 - Option #2: Split the extra money between the stock market and paying off the mortgage early.

 - Option #3: Focus 100% on paying off the mortgage early every month.
 We would have the mortgage paid off within 5-years.

 Going into the discussion, I leaned towards Option #3 (focus on paying off the mortgage early).
 I honestly didn't expect my perspective to change too much after publishing that article.

 I've been fascinated by the response from the community, and I learned a ton.